stackrox/collector/docs/references.md

 are there.
 This parameter affects CO-RE BPF only.

 * `ROX_COLLECTOR_SINSP_BUFFER_SIZE`: Specifies the size of a sinsp buffer in bytes.
-The default value is 16 MB.
+The default value is 8MB.
+This value must be a power of 2, a multiple of the system page size and greater than `2 * page_size`.

 * `ROX_COLLECTOR_SINSP_TOTAL_BUFFER_SIZE`: Specifies the allowed total size of all sinsp buffer in bytes.
 If the actual value will be larger than that due to